-This Matilda's chocolate cake is made with moist one bowl chocolate cake layers that are topped and filled with the most luscious and glossy chocolate fudge frosting that is swirled onto the cake beautifully.
+This Matilda's chocolate cake is made with moist chocolate cake layers that are topped and filled with a glossy chocolate fudge frosting.

-It is a moist chocolate cake that is smothered with glossy fudge frosting that is made not in a traditional way and is perfect for those who don't like the grainy feel of classic buttercream.
+My favorite part about this cake is that it's smothered with a glossy fudge frosting that is made not in a traditional way and is perfect for those who don't like the grainy feel of classic buttercream.

-For more chocolate cakes, check out my best one bowl chocolate cake, chocolate sour cream pound cake, small chocolate cake, dark chocolate sheet cake, Ferrero rocher cake, and fudgy flourless chocolate cake.
+For more chocolate cakes, check out my chocolate sour cream pound cake, small chocolate cake, dark chocolate sheet cake, Ferrero rocher cake, and fudgy flourless chocolate cake.

 Jump to: